galaxyproject/galaxy-hub/src/teach/best-practices/index.md

 # Use the Best Compute Platform

-The [Computing Platforms page](/src/teach/computing-platforms/index.md) includes many options, and recommendations, for computing backends to teach Galaxy with.
+The [Computing Platforms page](/src/teach/computing-platforms/index.md) includes options and recommendations for computing backends with which to teach Galaxy.

 # Use Galaxy's Built-In Mechanisms

-Galaxy itself has several mechanisms that make teaching Galaxy and bioinformatics easier.
-Using these capabilities in your training is also a natural way to demonstrate them.
+Galaxy has several mechanisms that make teaching Galaxy and bioinformatics easier.
+Using these capabilities during a workshop or course is a natural way to demonstrate them.

-### Published Histories, Workflows and Visualizations
+## Published histories, workflows, and visualizations

-You can pre-populate your teaching Galaxy instance with published histories, workflows, and visualizations that students can refer to for guidance, or even import into their workspace.
+Pre-populate teaching Galaxy instances with published histories, workflows, and visualizations that users can refer to for guidance or  import into their workspace.
 Published objects can be easily accessed under the **Shared** tab on all Galaxy instances.

-### Data Libraries
+## Data libraries

-You can avoid training-time dependencies on external resources (that may be down during your training), and swamping your local network by preloading data sets into **Data Libraries** on your training server.
-To do this you'll need either admin access to the server, or the cooperation of the server's admin.
+Avoid training-time dependencies on external resources (that may be down during training) and swamping your local network by pre-loading data into **Data Libraries** on the training server.
+To do this, you will need either admin access to the server or the cooperation of the server's admin.
+For more details on how to become a Galaxy admin, check out this [guide](https://new.galaxyproject.org/admin/).

+## Licensing

+License all materials under CC-BY to makes things much easier.

+# Use Established Training Techniques

-## Content
+## General best practices

+Below are a list of best practices that may be helpful for any Galaxy training session.

-### Start with a very specific exercise
+### Start with a specific exercise

-Consider starting with an exercise where students are told exactly what to do.
-Then, open it up to give them an opportunity to try things themselves
+Start with an exercise where users are told exactly what to do.
+Then, open it up to give users an opportunity to try things for themselves.

-### Start with conceptually easier material when covering NGS
+### Introduce conceptually simple material when covering NGS

-Several trainers start with assembly/mapping because it is conceptually easier for people to understand than starting with something like RNA-Seq.

-### Computer scientists
+Start with assembly and/or mapping exercises.
+These concepts are typically easier for new users to understand than, for example, a complex RNA-Seq or ChIP-Seq analysis workflow.

+### Let the users be teachers

-Teach programmers what the biologists are trying to do.
-One group does workshops with pairs - one member with a computing background, one from biological/medical.
-This pairing also allows biologists to pick up these general computer interaction skills.
+Structure a course by pairing one user with a computing background and one user with a biological or medical background.
+This pairing allows biologists to pick up general computer interaction skills and computer scientists to gain an appreciation for the motivation behind a particular analysis.

+### Utilize skills of computer scientists

-Ask Tech savvy people to be teaching assistants.
-They may not be familiar with Galaxy or the biology, but they are familiar with computers and are already aware that `cAsE` may matter, for example, or that tabs and spaces are treated very differently.
+Ask tech- or computer-savvy users to be teaching assistants.
+They may not be familiar with Galaxy or the biology, but they are familiar with computers and are already aware that `cAsE` may matter, for example, or that tabs and spaces are treated differently.

 ### Create online communities

-Set up a mailing list / Google Group for every course.
-This creates a "micro-SeqAnswers" for a group of people who know each other from a course.
-A much less intimidating forum than public boards.
+Set up a mailing list or Google Group for every training session.
+Establishing a network for users who know each other offers a much less intimidating environment than public boards.

-### Licensing

-Having all materials be licensed under CC-BY makes things much easier.

-## Workshop Specific Best Practices
+## Workshop-specific best practices

-Best practices that may be helpful when doing a workshop where you only have a limited number of hours or days to teach the material, and you are always in the classroom with them.
+Below are a list of best practices that may be helpful when doing a workshop where you only have a limited number of hours or days to teach the material, and you are always in the classroom with the users.

-## Course Specific Best Practices
+## Course-specific best practices

-Best practices that may be helpful when teaching an academic course using Galaxy.
-In this case, the students may be using Galaxy in a lab and for homework, but there are also contact hours where hands-on exercises are not the focus.
+Below are a list of best practices that may be helpful when teaching an academic course using Galaxy.
+In this case, users may be using Galaxy in a lab and for homework, but there are also contact hours where hands-on exercises are not the focus.